 - Reply to local or national adverts recruiting people.

 - Contact organisations that commission research.
 If they don’t have anything available, you can leave your details so they can contact you in the future.

-- Visit People in Research and Involve, which support public involvement in medical research.
+- Visit People in Research which support public involvement in medical research.

 What information do I need about joining a research project?

 Before you join a research project, there are a number of things you should find out.
 The researcher should answer any questions you have, and you can talk to your friends, family and doctor if you have any concerns.
 Occasionally you’ll be asked to keep information about the study privatel because it might have an effect on the results.
 The researcher will tell you if that’s the case.